 A strong power supply grid for a strong Europe

-Since the end of the 1990s, the national electricity transmission networks across continental Europe have been converging to form a pan-European power grid.
-The European Network of Transmission System Operators for Electricity (ENTSOE-E) includes five different synchronous areas (Nordic, Ireland, UK, Continental Europe, Baltic), 39 national transmission grids in 35 countries and provides more than 500 million people with a secure and reliable power supply.
+Since the end of the 1990s, the national electricity transmission grids across continental Europe have been converging to form a pan-European power grid.
+The European Network of Transmission System Operators for Electricity (ENTSO-E) includes five different synchronous areas (Nordic, Ireland, UK, Continental Europe, Baltic), 39 national transmission grids in 35 countries and provides more than 500 million people with a secure and reliable power supply.

-Coordinating all of these international networks poses great challenges.
+Coordinating all of these international grids poses great challenges.
 The integrated European power grid also brings many advantages, however, including an enormous enhancement in energy security in Europe.